facebook/docusaurus/.github/ISSUE_TEMPLATE/bug.md

 <!--
 IMPORTANT: Please meet all following the preconditions before submitting an issue.
+Put an X between the brackets on each line to confirm you have completed them.
 -->

 - [ ] Are you using the latest version of Docusaurus?